RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 ```
 The `requirements.txt` file will be used to restore dependencies, when generating the Docker image.

 Note: make sure that requirements.txt file doesn't contain a line with this value: 'pkg-resources==0.0.0'; in such case remove this line.
-This is an annoying problem that I have on my computer (maybe just caused by some package I installed globally)
+This is an annoying problem that I have on my computer (it seems caused by one of the libraries installed above)

 ### 4. Create a server.py
 Navigate to src folder and create a `server.py` file, which contains code to run a Flask application.